joeyvigil/SOTC_rules/README.md

   * 12 Reinforcement
   * 5 Victory Points
 ### Definitions
 **Ship**- Plastic UFO Looking pieces, can be stacked.
 A **stack** is a stack of ships.
 If a ship is **lost** then it is sent to the **graveyard**.
-Ships Can be lost by being on the losing side of an encounter, or if a sabotage card is played.
+Ships Can be lost after an Invasion is resolved.

-**Game Board**- Game board is composed of the playing area where ships can occupy, a graveyard and a deck and discard pile.
+**Game Board**- Game board is composed of the playing area where ships can occupy a graveyard a draw and discard pile, victory point counter, and unused resources.

 **Site**- A location that a ship can occupy.
 On the game board these are located at the center of the circles or at the corners.

 **Settlement/Colony**- A planet site that is occupied by a ship(s).
 The Player who owns the ships, is colonizing the planet.
 Colonizing a planet counts as one Victory point.
 A planet with a planetary fortress on it counts as 2 victory points.

-**Cards**- Encounter cards are played when one players ships attack another players ships.
-Both players play an encounter card face down.
-Reinforcements cards can be played afterwards by players involved and not involved in the encounter.
-Victory point cards give that player an additional victory point.
+**Cards**- **Invasion cards** are played when one players ships attacks another players ships.
+Both players play an invasion card face down. **Reinforcements cards** can be played afterwards by players involved and not involved in the invasion. **Victory point cards** give that player an additional victory point.

 **Resources**- There are two types of resources Minerals and Gas.
 Resources are obtained at the beginning of each turn.
 They can be spent to obtain ships, cards, planetary fortresses and other enhancements.